Linjiajie2002/Forest-Wanderer-The-Enchanted-Quest/README.md

  - Guillem Montes- [@Guillem257](https://github.com/Guillem257)
  - Jiajie Lin - [@Linjiajie2002](https://github.com/Linjiajie2002)

+## Features

+- Using Tiled for the map with SDL2
+- Using Tiled for Collisions with Box2d
+- Character Movements: Run, jump, double jump, attack
+- Implementation of a debug mode
+- Character animations
+- Level 1 implemented
+- Creation of a debug mode
+- Optimized code to improve performance

 ## License

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.